1. Corporate Litigation in Washington D.C. | Client Background and Initial Dispute

 The borrower initiated litigation after asserting that advisory fees, arrangement fees, and management fees overlapped and amounted to overcompensation.

-The claim was framed as a contractual overcharge dispute, which D.C. courts evaluate based on the contract’s structure, negotiated duties, and whether the compensation aligns with reasonable commercial expectations.
+The claim was framed as a contractual overcharge dispute, which D.C.
+Courts evaluate based on the contract’s structure, negotiated duties, and whether the compensation aligns with reasonable commercial expectations.

 The defense team immediately conducted a full reconstruction of the transaction, reviewing term sheets, internal communications, memoranda, and negotiation records.